 New subscriber creation

-There is no subscriber record synchronization between VNP BSS and Comverse ONE RT.
 When the new subscribers are needed to VNP’s mobile postpaid network, VNP will need to provision the subscribers in Comverse ONE RT with respective offers/bundle and also on the VNP’s BSS environment.
 The existing VNP provisioning platform shall integrate to Comverse ONE RT via either SAPI for online provisioning or via CCbatch for offline/batch provisioning.
 The VNP’s BSS shall able provide the CSR with the set of mobile postpaid offers available on the Comverse ONE RT.
 The enhancement of the VNP’s BSS shall be under ELCOM/VNP responsibility.

 The following diagram shows the high level flow for new subscriber creation.
 The new subscriber must be provisioned in the Comverse ONE for real time rating/charging/promotion purpose.
 The new subscriber must be provisioned in the VNP Customer database for subscriber management and specific time based promotion purposes.